 In the early 1990’s, Ullas Karanth asked my advice on estimating tiger density from camera-trap data.
 Historic uses of camera traps had been restricted to wildlife photography and the documentation of species presence.
 Ullas had the innovative idea to extend these uses to inference about tiger population size, density and even survival and movement by exploiting the individual markings of tigers.
 I had worked on development and application of capture-recapture models, so we began a collaboration that focused on population inferences based on detection histories of marked tigers.
 Early on in this work, we had to consider how to deal with two problems associated with the spatial distributions of both animals and traps.

-The first problem was that of heterogeneous capture probabilities among animals resulting from with the positions of their ranges relative to trap locations.
+The first problem was that of heterogeneous capture probabilities among animals resulting from the positions of their ranges relative to trap locations.
 Animals with ranges centered in the middle of a trapping array are much more likely to encounter traps and be captured than animals with range centers just outside the trapping array.
 Ad hoc abundance estimators were available to deal with such heterogeneity, and we resolved to rely primarily on such estimators for our work.

 Ullas was more interested in tiger density (defined loosely as animals per unit area) than in abundance, and the second problem resulted from our need to translate abundance estimates into estimates of density.
 This translation required inference about the total area sampled, that is the area containing animals exposed to sampling efforts.
 In the case of fixed sampling devices such as traps and cameras, the area sampled is certainly greater than the area covered by the devices themselves (e.g., as defined by the area of the convex hull around the array of devices), but how do we estimate this area?
 This problem had been recognized and considered since the 1930’s, and ad hoc approaches to solving it included nested grids, assessment lines, trapping webs and use of movement information from either animal recaptures or radiotelemetry data.
 We selected an approach using distances between captures of animals.